The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 QUBO with simulated annealing is the worst walk-forward solver in the suite: mean Sharpe -0.316 across 4 runs (σ 0.014).
 Markowitz, running on the same data with a mean Sharpe of 0.099, looks mediocre.
 Against QUBO/SA, it looks strong.

 The reason is structural.
-Markowitz solves a continuous quadratic program over a convex polytope — the feasible solution space has flat faces, no holes, and admits an exact solution.
+Markowitz solves a continuous quadratic program over a convex polytope.
+The feasible solution space has flat faces, no holes, and admits an exact solution.
 QUBO in this benchmark uses 2-bit encoding per asset, representing each weight as one of four values: 0, 1/3, 2/3, or 1.
 With a 30% maximum weight constraint and constraint projection applied, the effective feasible weight per asset is further restricted.
 Simulated annealing then searches this already-degraded discrete landscape with a classical heuristic that makes no guarantees about solution quality.
 The discretization loss and the search heuristic compound.
 The result is mean return -7.3% across 4 runs.

 The σ of 0.681 for QAOA Uninformed is the honest caveat.
 A single run produced Sharpe -0.061; another produced Sharpe 1.053.
 The mean is positive, the gap over QUBO is real, but no single run should be treated as representative.
 This is what 1,024 shots sampling 0.1% of the 2²⁰ bitstring space looks like in practice: the quantum sampler finds better solutions than classical annealing on average, but the per-run variance is high.
 More shots would reduce this variance directly.